anitab-org/stem-diverse-tv-cms/README.md

 Please read our [Contributing Guidelines](docs/contributing_guidelines.md), [Code of Conduct](docs/code_of_conduct.md) and [Reporting Guidelines](docs/reporting_guidelines.md) thoroughly.

 ## Branches

 - master: This contains the latest code.
 All the contributing PRs must be sent to this branch.
-- production: Merge master into production triggers deployment of the website.
+- production: Merge to master will trigger deployment static github page and publish it on production branch.

 ## Contact